Last updated: March 15, 2023

 What is telehealth?

-Telemedicine is a way to deliver healthcare services using electronic communications, information technology or other means.
+Telehealth is a way to deliver healthcare services using electronic communications, information technology or other means.
 This allows you to speak to a healthcare provider even if they’re not in the same physical location as you.
-Telemedicine may be used for diagnosis, treatment, follow-up and/or member education.
+Telehealth may be used for diagnosis, treatment, follow-up and/or member education.

 The electronic systems used in the Nectar Services will incorporate network and software security protocols to protect the privacy and security of health information and imaging data, and will include measures to safeguard the data to ensure its integrity against intentional or unintentional corruption.